techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-9-notes.md

 ```

 **Explanation:**
-A dead player can still forward the duck the moment it arrives.
+- Dead players automatically relay the duck.
-This keeps the game circulating quickly.
+- Keeps the game moving dynamically.
+- Avoids situations where a dead micro:bit “traps” the duck.

 ---

-### Step 6 — Non‑blocking countdown
+### Step 6 — Non-blocking countdown
 ```text
 FOREVER DO
     IF hasDuck = TRUE THEN